docQodly/docs/docs/studio/pageLoaders/events/bindingActionToEvents.md

 ### External Links

-In addition to navigating to Pages, Qodly Studio offers a convenient way to direct users to external links.
+In addition to navigating to Pages, the Studio offers a convenient way to direct users to external links.
 The process follows the same steps as outlined for [associating navigation actions with events for Pages](#Pages), with a slight variation in the "Target Type" step:

 1. <Column.List align="center" justifyContent="between">